yaap7/Pelican-StartBootstrap-Agency/README.md

 The Agency theme code is released under the [MIT](https://github.com/BlackrockDigital/startbootstrap-agency/blob/master/LICENSE) license.

-This port us also released under the [MIT](https://github.com/yaap7/Pelican-StartBootstrap-Agency/blob/master/LICENSE) license.
+This port is also released under the [MIT](https://github.com/yaap7/Pelican-StartBootstrap-Agency/blob/master/LICENSE) license.